vasavi168/docs/v2/reach/suppressions/unsubscribers.md

 ## Import Unsubscriber

-Import contacts by uploading a file
+Import receiver by uploading a file

 #### API Endpoint